I assert that...

 If researchers knew more about misfolded proteins, the knowledge would enable them to develop medicines which could slow, or stop, many disease processes.
 I don't want to get your hopes too high so I now need to point out that it may never be possible to reverse damage already done.

-Alternatively, it might be possible to produce drugs which will enable your genes to "kill tumors" or "enhancing your immune system". (segments of DNA are coiled up and therefore the associated genes are disabled; certain proteins, known as enzymes, can uncoil DNA and then switch-on disabled self-defense genes).
+Alternatively, it might be possible to produce drugs which will enable your genes to "kill tumors" or "enhance your immune system". (most DNA segments are coiled-up which means the associated genes are switched-off; certain proteins, known as enzymes, can uncoil DNA and then switch-on disabled self-defense genes).

-Remembering that no human has ever directly observed any kind of molecule (not only protein but the simple H2O water molecule) with any kind of microscope, researchers currently must use computers to analyze how protein molecules might physically fold (or misfold) in 3-d space over time.
+Remembering that no human has ever directly observed any kind of molecule (including the simple H2O water molecule) with any kind of microscope, researchers currently must use computers to analyze how protein molecules might physically fold (or misfold) in 3-d space over time.

 Believe it or not, protein analysis is one of the most difficult computational problems in academia today.
-In fact, astronomical simulations involving "planetary motion" or "galaxy collisions" are much easier.
+In fact, astronomical simulations involving "planetary motion" or "galaxy collisions" are child's-play by comparison.

-All you need to do is download, install, then run Stanford's folding@home software (or Berkley's BOINC software then downloading one or more biology clients like: Rosetta-at-home, POEM-at-home, or Docking-at-home)
+All you need to do is download, install, then run Stanford's folding@home software (or Berkley's BOINC software then download one or more biology clients like: Rosetta-at-home, POEM-at-home, or Docking-at-home)